Livin' la Vida Loca: Accolades

 Elle hailed "Livin' la Vida Loca" as the best '90s pop song.
 In Women's Health, the song placed at number 45 on their decade-end list.
 VH1 ranked it at number 28 on their "Greatest Songs of the '90s" list, while Cosmopolitan ranked it at number 36 on their decade-end list.
 LiveAbout named it the 18th best song of the decade and the fourth pop song of 1999.
 Latina ranked the single as the third-best Latin-infused song from the 90s.
 In GQ the track placed at number eight on their "Best Songs of 1999" list.
 Billboard and Rolling Stone ranked the song at number 13 and 51 respectively on their year-end lists.
 It was ranked at number 9 on uDiscoverMusics "25 Songs That Defined The Millennium" list.
 In The Ringer, the song was placed in the 40th position on their year-end list.
 Bruce Pollock placed it on an unranked list of the 7500 most important songs of 1944–2000, and Plain Dealer ranked it as the 42nd best No. 1 song of the 1990s.
 In 2020, Entertainment Tonight Canada named it the 14th Happiest Song of All Time, and Billboard ranked it at number 30 on their "Best Latin Songs of All Time" list.
-Also from Billboard, Leila Cobo placed it on an unranked list of "10 Essential Latin Dance Songs" in 2016.
+From the same magazine, Leila Cobo placed it on an unranked list of "10 Essential Latin Dance Songs" in 2016.
 In 2019, LiveAbout ranked "Livin' la Vida Loca" as the fourth top Latin pop song of all time.
 The song was voted the top dance track of all time by VH1 viewers.
 In 2023, Billboard ranked it as the 180th Best Pop Song of All Time.